-$\Box$ There are three additional levels in the appeals process after Level 2 (for a total of five levels o )f appeal).
+$\exists$ There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
 If you want to go to a Level 3 appeal the details on how to do this are in the written notice you get after your Level 2 appeal.